Daniel Edward Thomas

-Daniel Edward Thomas (born June 11, 1959) is an American prelate of the Roman Catholic Church.
-Since 2014, he has served as the eighth bishop of the Diocese of Toledo in Ohio.
-Thomas previously served as an auxiliary bishop of the Archdiocese of Philadelphia in Pennsylvania from 2006 to 2014.
+Daniel Edward Thomas (born June 11, 1959) is an American prelate of the Catholic Church who has been bishop of the Diocese of Toledo in America in the state of Ohio since 2014.
+He is the chairman of the Pro-Life Activities Committee of the U.S. Conference of Catholic Bishops.
+He was an auxiliary bishop of the Archdiocese of Philadelphia in Pennsylvania from 2006 to 2014.

 Biography

 Early life

 Daniel Thomas was born on June 11, 1959, in the Manayunk section of Philadelphia, Pennsylvania, to Francis and Anna (née Weber) Thomas.
-He graduated from Roman Catholic High School in Philadelphia in 1977, and then attended St. Charles Borromeo Seminary in Wynnewood, Pennsylvania.
+He went to Holy Family Parish Elementary School and then Roman Catholic High School in Philadelphia.

+After graduating from high school in 1977, Thomas decided to become a priest.
+He then entered St. Charles Borromeo Seminary in Wynnewood, Pennsylvania.
+Thomas received a Bachelor of Arts degree from St. Charles in 1981 and a Master of Arts degree in 1985.

 Priesthood

-Thomas was ordained to the priesthood for the Archdiocese of Philadelphia by Cardinal John Krol on May 18, 1985.
-His first assignment after ordination was as parochial vicar of Saint Joseph's Parish in Aston, Pennsylvania.
-In 1987, Thomas started graduate studies in dogmatic theology at the Pontifical North American College in Rome, earning his Licentiate of Sacred Theology from the Pontifical Gregorian University in 1989.
+Thomas was ordained to the priesthood for the Archdiocese of Philadelphia by Cardinal John Krol at the Cathedral Basilica of Saints Peter and Paul in Philadelphia on May 18, 1985.
+After his ordination, the archdiocese assigned him as parochial vicar of Saint Joseph's Parish in Aston, Pennsylvania.

+Two years later, in 1987, Thomas was sent to Rome to study dogmatic theology while residing at the Pontifical North American College in Rome.
+He received a Licentiate of Sacred Theology from the Pontifical Gregorian University in Rome in 1989.
+Thomas stayed in Rome for the next 15 years, serving as an official of the Congregation for Bishops in the Roman Curia.
+During this same period, he also acted as spiritual director to the seminarians of the North American College.